August 6, 2019

 Magnetic Tape Backup: Choose the Best Backup Practice

-Disk-based and cloud-based backups are more commonly used than magnetic tape backup due to the benefits that they provide, such as continuous data protection and instant recovery.
-However, despite multiple claims that tape is dead and can no longer be considered a viable storage medium, magnetic tape backups still play an important role in modern-day data protection.
+Disk-based and cloud-based backups are more commonly used than backup to tape due to the benefits that they provide, such as continuous data protection and instant recovery.
+However, despite multiple claims that tape is dead and can no longer be considered a viable storage medium, magnetic tape backups, as well as performing backup to tape, still play an important role in modern-day data protection.

 Today’s blog post attempts to answer the following questions: